Python Bitwise Operators

 These operators are used to shift the bits of a number left or right thereby multiplying or dividing the number by two respectively.
 They can be used when we have to multiply or divide a number by two.

-Bitwise left shift: Shifts the bits of the number to the left and fills 0 on voids left as a result.
+Bitwise left shift: Shifts the bits of the number to the left and fills 0 on voids right as a result.
 Similar effect as of multiplying the number with some power of two.

 a >> 1 = 5 b >> 1 = -5 a << 1 = 10 b << 1 = -20